ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ### Encrypted DataPlugins

-In some cases, you may want to protect your code from being accessed by others.
+In some cases, you may want to protect your code from being viewed by others.
-Use DIAdem to export an encrypted Python DataPlugin, which protects your source code from being viewed.
+Use DIAdem to export an encrypted Python DataPlugin.
 This functionality is not available in the VSCode extension.

 ## Known Limitations